Information below is residential data for the four lakeshore real estate subareas in Allegan County, Michigan:

 S93 - Casco Twp

 The information presented here is as recorded in our local MLS, SWMRIC.
-In November 2017 the inventory of homes decreased.
-236 homes were available Nov 1st in these four subareas, while 207 were available on Nov 1.
-This is a new low in monthly inventory, at least over the last two years.
-The high was reached July 1, 20-16, with 352 units available then, A year ago on Nov 1, 2016 the available inventory was 257, so we presently have about 81% the number of homes available than we did a year ago.
-The number of available homes in H23 fell to 87, the lowest number we’ve encountered doing this analysis over the last thirty-seven months.
-This is the second month running that we hit a low on this number.
-The median list price of homes offered for sale was down 3% month to month in H20, was flat in H23, was down 2% in H27 and down 3% in S93.
+In March 2018 the inventory of homes increased very slightly.
+192 homes were available March 1 in these four subareas, while 196 were available on April 1.
+Our recent high in monthly inventory was reached July 1, 2016, with 352 units available then, while the low was reached January 1, 2018, with 175 units available then.
+A year ago on April 1, 2017 the available inventory was 219, so we presently have about 89% the number of homes available than we did a year ago.
+The median list price of homes offered for sale was flat in H20, H27 and S94, and increased 3% in H23.

-Inventory turnover numbers for last month were: for H20 11 of 47 (23%), for H23 8 of 99 (8%), for H27 it was 4 of 28 (18%), and for S93 8 of 62 (13%).
+Inventory turnover numbers for last month were: for H20 12 of 29 (41%), for H23 10 of 93 (11%), for H27 3 of 23 (13%), and for S93 3 of 47 (6.5%).
 H20 usually has a faster turnover than the other subareas.
-A 23% turnover like we have in H20, means that we have a little more than a four month supply of homes at the current sales rate there.
+An 41% turnover like we have in H20, means that we have about a 3.4 month supply of homes at the current sales rate there.
 Lower percentages mean we have more months of supply available, higher percentages mean we have fewer months of supply available.

 What time is right for you to sell?
 The time you want to sell, of course.
 Call me at 616-836-8535 when you want to bring your property to market.
 I work with both area residents and second-home people.
 My experience and knowledge can help you reach your goal whether you want to sell your house, or you are looking to buy one.
 Several factors help you get a good price for your home - a quality property and strategic pricing and negotiation are certainly important.
 You provide the quality property, and my experience can help with the strategy in this competitive market.
 I strive to provide quality service and I believe in advising my clients to do what is best for them, not to do what might benefit me the most.
 Want to learn more about what your home is worth?
 Call me for a no-obligation comparison to recent sales.
 Your home will be marketed so it will be seen by people looking to buy, on my website mysaugatuck.com, and on a range of other widely used real estate sites on the internet.
 I know that a seller who understands the market has an advantage over one who doesn’t.
 Call me if you’d like to learn more about the market for your property.